Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Plutarch level function application is strict.
 All of your function arguments are evaluated **before** the function is called.
 This is often undesirable, and you want to create a delayed term instead that you want to force _only_ when you need to compute it.

-You can force a previously delayed expression using pforce-
+You can force a previously delayed expression using `pforce`:

 ```hs
 pforce $ let f = plam (\x -> x) in pdelay (f # phexByteStr "41")
 ```

-It evaluates to-
+It evaluates to:

     Program () (Version () 1 0 0) (Constant () (Some (ValueOf bytestring "A")))

 Delaying the argument to a Plutarch level function, within the function body, is not very useful - since the argument has been evaluated before the function body has been entered!
-Instead, you'll often notice usage of `pdelay` and `pforce` in Haskell level function arguments to simulate laziness-
+Instead, you'll often notice usage of `pdelay` and `pforce` in Haskell level function arguments to simulate laziness:

 ```hs
 pif' :: Term s (PBool :--> a :--> a :--> a)